EmmaLiTsai/recoverKBTDR/README.md

     ## 5  7.50 -0.331
     ## 6  8.91 -0.354

-Center the record using the timing dots, such that all timing dots will be centered along y = -center_along_y.
+Step one: center the record using the timing dots, such that all timing dots will be centered along y = -center_along_y.
 After centering, it is recommended that you also extract the centered psi calibration curve (if available) such that the data correctly align with the centered dive record.
 This helps remove drift in alignment due to record scanning: